|NEWS BIOGRAPHY CONTACT REVIEWS RECORDINGS PHOTOS VIDEO ARTICLES EDITIONS INSTRUMENT|

 Julian Lloyd Webber

 At the age of sixteen Julian Lloyd Webber won a scholarship to the Royal College of Music and he completed his studies in Geneva with the renowned cellist, Pierre Fournier.
-Since then he has collaborated with an extraordinary array of musicians from Yehudi Menuhin, Lorin Maazel, Esa-Pekka Salonen and Georg Solti to Elton John and Stephane Grappelli.
+Since then he has collaborated with an extraordinary array of musicians from Lord Yehudi Menuhin, Lorin Maazel and Sir Georg Solti to Elton John and Stephane Grappelli.

-Julian Lloyd Webber plays the ‘Barjansky’ Stradivarius cello (c.1690) www.julianlloydwebber.com
+Julian Lloyd Webber plays the ‘Barjansky’ Stradivarius cello (c.1690) For further information please see www.julianlloydwebber.com

 For Jiaxin Lloyd Webber's biography and photo please click here.